 For more information on the standards that affect the deliverability of email messages, review our complete article on email authentication.

-Add your domain to your AWeber account
+Verify your domain in AWeber

 Visit the Domains and Addresses page found under Account Settings.